microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/providers/teams-msal2.md

 ## Configure your Teams app

 If you're just getting started with Teams apps, see [Add tabs to Microsoft Teams apps](/microsoftteams/platform/concepts/tabs/tabs-overview).
-You can also use [App Studio](/microsoftteams/platform/get-started/get-started-app-studio) to develop your app manifest.
+You can also use the [Developer Portal for Teams](https://learn.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/teams-developer-portal) to configure, distribute and manage your application.

 ### Creating an app/client ID